ToheedKhan/SwiftUI/README.md

 ## In addition to List, which of these types presents a dynamic list of views from a collection?
 Place a ForEach instance inside a List or other container type to create a dynamic list.

+## Use observation for storage
+To prepare for the user to control which particular landmarks are favorites, you’ll first store the landmark data using the Observable() macro.
+With Observation, a view in SwiftUI can support data changes without using property wrappers or bindings.
+SwiftUI watches for any observable property changes that could affect a view, and displays the correct version of the view after a change.

+## The @Environment attribute.
+You use this attribute in views that are lower down in the view hierarchy to receive data from views that are higher up.

+## Passes data downward in the view hierarchy?
+## The environment(_:) modifier.
+You apply this modifier so that views further down in the view hierarchy can read data objects passed down through the environment.